-As at 31 December 2013, all financial instruments, which are fair valued, are Level 2 instruments.
-There were no transfers between levels during the period ended 31 December 2013.
+As at 31 December 2014 and 31 December 2013, all financial instruments, which are fair valued, are Level 2 instruments.
+There were no transfers between levels during the year ended 31 December 2014 and period ended 31 December 2013.

-21. LOSS PER SHARE
+23. LOSS PER SHARE

-The loss per share has been calculated by dividing the net loss for the period by the weighted average number of ordinary shares issued and outstanding at the period end.
+The loss per share has been calculated by dividing the net loss for the year / period by the weighted average number of ordinary shares issued and outstanding at the year / period end.
 Diluted earnings per share are not applicable for the Company.